jhnplotim/leben-in-deutschland-python/README.md

 NOTE: The cloud setting will override the local settings if present

 Start Celery through
-celery worker -A lifeingermany -l info -c 4
+celery worker -A lifeingermany -l info

 Run command to start Django interactive shell (Needed for executing Celery) python manage.py shell